MBTA Boss to Employees: Sorry For All the Recent Assaults

 The MBTA wants to remind the public that attacking bus drivers is not going to be taken lightly.

 From January through April, there were 28 reported assaults on MBTA employees, which prompted general manager Dr. Beverly Scott to pen a heartfelt letter to employees expressing her condolences about the attacks.
 “I want you to know how deeply troubled I am by several recent brazen attacks on our employees … and to let you know that we will not sit by idly and let these egregious acts go unanswered.
 Certainly, getting assaulted is not part of any T employee’s job,” Scott wrote in the letter.

 To increase public awareness about the legalities behind punching, spitting on, or otherwise assaulting an employee of the MBTA, officials have kicked off yet another poster campaign, which features warnings and slogans to try and deter future assaults.

 In one poster, a picture of two arms shackled by handcuffs will be plastered on the backs of bus seats.
 The image is accompanied by a warning, and makes it look as though any passenger that decides to sit in the seat is in custody.

-Scott says transportation officials will also head to Beacon Hill to continue to push for legislation that would strengthen will the law for assaulting an operator.
+Scott says transportation officials will also head to Beacon Hill and continue to push for legislation that would strengthen the law for assaulting an operator.